Dalian Metro: Tickets

-The lowest fare between two stations is one yuan; the fare between more than two stations is two yuan.
+The lowest fare between two stations is two yuan; the fare between more than two stations is two yuan.
 The full fare between Dalian Station and Golden Pebble Beach is eight yuan; between Dalian Station and Jiuli the fare is seven yuan.
 The Pearl Card is a discounted, monthly smart card.

 Rolling stock

 The trains were developed and manufactured by DLoco, Dalian Locomotive and Rolling Stock Company.
 As of 2012, 10 trains are running on line 3 at an average speed of 60 km/h.